supaglue-labs/supaglue/README.md

 See the [list of connectors](https://docs.supaglue.com/category/connectors) we currently support.

 Continue on to the docs to go through our [quickstart](https://docs.supaglue.com/quickstart?ref=github-readme).

+## Status

+We are currently in Public Alpha.
+Watch "releases" of this repo to be notified of significant updates (as minor semver releases).

 ## Roadmap